Office: MSC W431

 Curriculum Vitae: Download CV (short version) here

-I am a fourth-year graduate student at Emory University working under the supervision of Ken Ono.
+I am a fifth-year graduate student at Emory University working under the supervision of Ken Ono.

 I completed my BS in Mathematics (2012) with departmental honors at the University of Kentucky.
 I am also a pop musician (lead singer of The Apples in stereo), composer, indie record producer/engineer (Neutral Milk Hotel, Olivia Tremor Control, Minders, Beulah, Cornelius, Yoko Ono, et al.), sound sculpture artist, and co-founder of The Elephant 6 Recording Co., a musical collective.

 I have active interests in physics (special relativity, string theory, gravitation, acoustics, statistical mechanics), chemistry, history of mathematics, philosophy, astronomy, poetry, electronics, visual and conceptual art, and experimental music.

 Among a number of nerdy side projects, I have invented a "non-Pythagorean" musical scale based on logarithms, invented and composed for a mind-controlled synthesizer (the Teletron) using a circuit-bent Mattel MindFlex toy, composed a score based on prime numbers "Reverie in Prime Time Signatures" for a play by number theorist Andrew Granville, scored the Sieve of Eratosthenes (an ancient Greek method for finding prime numbers) for church bells, and designed a board game based on abstract algebra Al-Jabar with fellow University of Kentucky student Cyrus Hettle (download game rules here).

 1).
 A non-Pythagorean musical scale based on logarithms.
 Proceedings of Bridges: Mathematics, Music, Art, Architecture, Culture Conference (June, 2012).